 Russell was New Zealand’s first capital and was even dubbed the “Hell Hole of the Pacific”.
 Learn more about it’s fascinating history on a Russell Mini Tours.
 For most of the journey, you’ll be inside the bus listening to your guide’s commentary, yet still getting to explore the place.
 Just hope that the rain dies down by the time you get to Flagstaff Hill, a significant historical site with awesome views of the Bay of Islands.

 The Bay of Islands provides a host of eateries to choose from in Kerikeri, Paihia & Russell.
-Choose your food interests from The Marseden estate & Ake Ake Vineyards of Kerikeri In Russell there Poroa Bay winery that serves awesome italian cusine or Pizza’s at Omata Estate to the Thai food or indian in Paihia & Russell, Barbecues ribs at Jimmy Jacks to sitting under the large umbrella’s at Alonside, watch the fish in the central aquarium at 35 degrees to simple fish & Chips at “Rays on the Bay”.
+Choose your food interests from The Marseden estate & Ake Ake Vineyards of Kerikeri In Russell there Poroa Bay winery that serves awesome italian cusine or Pizza’s at Omata Estate to the Thai food or indian in Paihia & Russell, Barbecues ribs at Jimmy Jacks to sitting under the large umbrella’s at “Ane Greys – The Deck”, watch the fish in the central aquarium at Zane Greys restaurant Paihia waterfront to simple fish & Chips at “Rays on the Bay”.
 There is a lunch experience to suit everyone.

 Located right on the waterfront in Russell.
 Serving up delectable delights for lunch and dinner the Duke of Marlborough Restaurant is at the heart of this historical hotel.

-Being surrounded by water the Marlborough Hotel menu is influenced by the sea and all it has to offer – from local Waikare Inlet Oysters or perhaps our oven roasted market fish to the timeless fish and chips served in a crisp beer batter with hand cut chips – simply divine!
-Carnivores will not be disappointed, dishes include our classic slow roasted lamb shoulder or Grass Fed “Savannah” Eye Fillet – there is something for everyone.
+Being right on Russell waterfront the Marlborough Hotel menu is influenced by the sea and all it has to offer – from local Waikare Inlet Oysters or perhaps our oven roasted market fish to the timeless fish and chips served in a crisp beer batter with hand cut chips – simply divine!
+Carnivores will not be disappointed, dishes include classic slow roasted lamb shoulder or Grass Fed “Savannah” Eye Fillet – there is something on the menu for everyone.
 Ideal location on a rainy day!!

-In the evening it’s easy to find some entertainment most nights with different cafe’s and bars that provide music entertainment from the “Alongside Bar”, “Charlottes Kitchen” “Alfreco’s” “Rays on the Bay”, “30/30” on Kings Road and the Sandpit that provides entertainment on week-ends and regular pool table competitions
+In the evening it’s easy to find some entertainment most nights with different cafe’s and bars that provide music entertainment from the “Zane Greys – The Deck”, “Charlottes Kitchen” at the end of the wharf “Alfreco’s” “Rays on the Bay”, “Thirty/30 Bar” in Kings Road and the Sandpit that provides entertainment on week-ends and regular pool table competitions